-Entities such as International Financial Institutions, global vertical funds, UN organizations and transfers from UN inter-agency pooled funds can be included under the "Multilateral" category, which is consistent with the categorization of these entities under the IATI standard.
-For the same reason of aligning with IATI, the European Commission should be included under 'Other'.
+Entities such as International Financial Institutions, global vertical funds, UN organizations and transfers from UN inter-agency pooled funds should be included under the "Multilateral" category, which is consistent with the categorization of these entities under the IATI standard.
+The African Union should also be classified here (note that this is a 2021 correction from what was in the original data standards).